 Teaching in the School of Engineering and Digital Arts has been rated as excellent.
 The course is taught by a team of experts in communication, animation, filmmaking, photography and website design, which ensures you gain a range of skills, allowing you to discover the areas that most interest you.

-We have a team of senior industrialists who meet regularly with staff to review our courses to ensure they keep up-to-date with industry.
+We have a team of senior industrialists who meet regularly with us to review our courses to ensure they keep up to date with industry.

 You can take this course with a year in industry, which can improve your skills and your employment prospects.
 For details, see Digital Arts with a Year in Industry.